tudelft3d/Symmetrization/README.md

 ### Data

  - Some test data can be found [here](./data).
- - You can  create 2D polygonal shape by  pressing "M", which activates manually editing mode.
+ - You can manually create 2D polygonal shape by  "CTRL" + "clicking", which activates  editing mode.
-In this mode, you can create the polygonal shape by adding the vertices one by one.

 ---